 What's the Problem?

 Largely, up until 2018, China handled nearly half of the world's recyclable waste for the past quarter century.
 That was terminated by China's “National Sword” policy, enacted in January 2018, with banning the import of most plastics and other materials.
 As a result

 dozens of cities across the United States suspended or weakened their recycling programs.

-Further more, too many things end up in the recycling bin that don't belong there.
+Furthermore, too many things end up in the recycling bin that don't belong there.
 For example, plastic bags can’t be recycled in most curbside recycling programs and notoriously mess up recycling machines.
-Also a lot of consumers don't care enough or simply don't know what actually belongs into the blue bin.
+Also, a lot of consumers don't care enough or simply don't know what belongs in the blue bin.
 If you actually do care and recycle dutifully, another issue you might not know about is that any product can display the triangular “chasing arrows” recycling symbol, even if it isn’t recyclable.
-It's false advertising by companies and therefore, myriads of non-recyclable waste is thrown in the recycling bin each year, obstructing the recycling system.
+It's false advertising by companies and therefore, myriads of non-recyclable waste are thrown in the recycling bin each year, obstructing the recycling system.

 The measure is part of a growing effort across the country to fix a recycling system that has been broken.
 It is expected to clear the State Senate this week and signed into law by Gov. Gavin Newsom.
 Other states started to also implement programs to curb the struggling and collapsing recycling system in the US.

 The New York Times writes:

 "This summer, Maine and Oregon passed laws overhauling their states’ recycling systems by requiring corporations to pay for the cost of recycling their packaging.
 In Oregon, the law included plans to establish a task force that would evaluate “misleading or confusing claims” related to recycling.
 Legislation is pending in New York that would, among other things, ban products from displaying misleading claims."